Change Expectations > Change Technology > Change Healthcare

 Survey on Medical Device Clock Synchronization Issues

 We have developed a survey that was distributed to the healthcare technology management field.
-See details of the survey in the article on the

 Contact us for more information on the project or to participate in the study.